700 professionals at Knights service 10,000 clients across the full spectrum of legal & professional services.

 • recovering a six-figure sum for a private individual whose name was left off the title deeds of a property they had invested in and who faced receiving nothing after the property was sold;

 • advising an international manufacturer on the complex legal and public issues arising from the Grenfell disaster;

 • defending the supplier of irrigation equipment against a breach of contract claim arising out of failed agricultural crop production; and

 • advising a national amateur sports association on the drafting of its code of ethics to avoid the potential for disputes.

-Ian is a Partner in the Dispute Resolution and Debt Recovery teams.
+Ian is a Partner in the Dispute Resolution team.

 Ian advises on a wide range of matters including breach of contract, commercial fraud, invoice and asset finance disputes, creative industries (royalties/partnership disputes/contract disputes), professional negligence, sports law, shareholder and partnership disputes, claims against financial advisors, insurance law disputes, gas and oil royalty disputes, intellectual property issues, corporate transactional disputes, restrictive covenants, property litigation, insolvency litigation, construction disputes, adjudications, international disputes, franchising, guarantees/indemnities/warranties, search and seize orders, emergency injunctions, Alternative Dispute Resolution and mediation.